A Guide to Contract Manufacturing in Vietnam

 - Fewer Tier 2 and Tier 3 local suppliers for high-spec parts.

-Production Complexity - What Works Well in Vietnam
+What Type of Production Works Well in Vietnam

 Vietnam excels in: